Skip to content Skip to sidebar Skip to footer

 Search for fabric specific cleaning information

+Searching for specific cleaning information for the fabric in question can help achieve a deeper clean and prolong it’s life.
 The best answer on how to clean the fabric would be provided by the shop that sold the fabric so don’t hesitate to ask.

+Alternatively, if you know the fabric’s composition, you can search for specific cleaning information tailored to it.
 This will yield better advice when compared to the general cleaning instructions offered by the cleaning codes.

-DIY cleaning the fabric
+DIY cleaning upholstery fabric

 Preparing for the clean

-As long as the fabric can be cleaned with water-based solutions (“W” or “WS” label) , you could take cleaning matters into your own hands.
+As long as the fabric can be cleaned with water-based solutions (“W” or “WS” label), you can take cleaning matters into your own hands.
+Start by vacuuming the fabric to remove dust, hair, and debris before you begin cleaning, so they don’t get wet and stick to the fabric.

 While vacuuming, make sure not to use highly abrasive nozzle attachments, be too rough or set the suction too high.
+This may damage the fabric so be extra careful when dealing with more delicate fabrics.

 Creating the cleaning solution

-Mix the solution well and it should be good enough to give the fabric a general clean.
+Combine half a teaspoon of dish soap (not dish detergent) with one cup of water.
+Mix the solution well — it should be good enough to give the fabric a general clean.

 Time to clean

-It’s soft, absorbent and has a huge density of very fine fibers – like a tiny toothbrush for brushing out dirt.
+Remember microfibre?
+That’s the cloth material you’ll want to use to clean your upholstery.
+It’s soft, absorbent and has a huge density of very fine fibres — like a tiny toothbrush for brushing out dirt.

-One thing to make sure is that the color of the cleaning cloth doesn’t run so wash it and test it out on a scrap piece of fabric first.
+One thing to make sure is that the colour of the cleaning cloth doesn’t run so wash it and test it out on a scrap piece of fabric first.
+If the cloth is colour-fast, you’re ready to start testing out cleaning an inconspicuous area of your fabric.
+Always test in an inconspicuous area to ensure you don’t damage the fabric.

+Wet the cloth in the cleaning solution, then dab and blot firmly onto a small spot and leave it to dry.
 Do the same for the rest of the fabric if there are no issues.
 Spend extra effort on stains and avoid scrubbing whenever possible as this may damage the fabric.

 Remember not to go overboard and saturate the fabric in water.